 The delivery of quality long-term health care services may be affected by these language barriers, which are expected to increase in the decades ahead.

 In the United Kingdom, 98% are the population are English speakers.
 However, especially in recent years, many other languages are now being spoken in the U.K. For example, English and French are the official languages in Canada, in addition to many other languages that are actually being spoken in the country.

-In Australia, there are more than 250 Indigenous languages that are being spoken, including 800 dialects!
+In Australia, more than 250 Indigenous languages are being spoken, including 800 dialects!
 Communication and aging are global problems.

 Now imagine an aging population and caregivers and other health care professionals attempting to communicate with people whose native language is not English.

 Ken Jenson, who runs the Colorado Springs Amada Senior Care, recalls a German woman who moved to the United States after getting married to her husband following the end of World War II.
 She learned English and perfectly raised her five children in the U.S. However, when she developed dementia, a communication problem developed with her caregivers.